CHRISTOPHER PENNOCK

 4. Sarah born May 1, 1669

-Dorothy must have died because in July 1672 Christopher married Mary Collett.
+Dorothy must have died shortly after Sarah was born because in July 1672 Christopher married Mary Collett.
 She was the daughter of a wealthy Quaker who lived in Clonmel, County Tipperary.
 The Clonmel Meetings were held in his home for many years.
 Mary and Christopher had 3 children:

 1. Mary born 1673